jswelling/CMU-MS-DAS-Vis-S25/docs/my_notes_body.md

 To Do (4):
 * Seaborn assignment: can we make a version that does more with categorical data?
 Like continuous/non-continuous vs. color bars?
-* Add a 'zoom in' before the marching squares slides, showing one square in the grid for context.

 To Do (4):
-* Clarify Tableau requirements to say that they should demonstrate that their cross-vis filter is working by doing screen caps with two different subsets filtered (or all data and one subset).
-I'm not sure how to clarify the requirement that some data element needs to be "computed".
+* Tableau assignment: I'm not sure how to clarify the requirement that some data element needs to be "computed".